kyp44/Topology/README.md

 Please submit an issue if you discover any errors in any of the proofs or any typos.

 For an up-to-date PDF of the solutions manual and links to other resources for this text head over to [my website](https://kyp4.dyndns-home.com/topology/).
+Note that this is still a work in progress.